How to Read a Hospital Monitor and Interpret Key Parameters

 Monitor Basics

 What It Shows: Hospital monitors help you watch your health.
 Most show heart rate, blood pressure, temperature, and oxygen saturation.
-Some can also show carbon dioxide or invasive blood pressure.
+Some can also show carbon dioxide (EtCO2) or invasive blood pressure.
 You can use these to notice changes in your body.

 How to Read a Hospital Monitor